The Oldest Restaurant in Every State from The Oldest Restaurant in Every State Gallery

 New Jersey: The Cranbury Inn (Cranbury)

-A bar now stands where the original tavern — established in 1750 — once stood, and The Cranbury Inn today has multiple dining rooms, as its made up of two eighteenth-century taverns and a main dining room built in the 1930s.
+A bar now stands where the original tavern — established in 1750 — once stood, and The Cranbury Inn today has multiple dining rooms, as its made up of two 18th-century taverns and a main dining room built in the 1930s.
 Believed to have possibly been a stop on the Underground Railroad, the inn is steeped in history, particularly since it’s located in the historic town of Cranbury, where Revolutionary War heroes Alexander Hamilton and the Marquis de Lafayette were visited by General George Washington at their war headquarters.
 Albert Einstein frequently dined at the inn, and Brooke Shields came here as a student at Princeton.

 New Mexico: El Farol (Santa Fe)